mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

 - **For high-level requirements:**

+  In general, it is difficult to state if a high-level requirement is **ready**, because it is mostly implicitly defined by its sub-requirements.

+  As a guideline, consider the following statements to determine if a high-level requirement is **ready**:

-  - The intent of the requirement is covered by the existing sub-requirements
+  - The intent of the requirement is covered by existing sub-requirements
   - All sub-requirements fulfill their Definition of Ready

-  **Note:** If the requirement does not fulfill these statements, try refining existing sub-requirements, or create additional ones.

 - **For low-level requirements:**

   - At least one developer understands how to implement it
-  - Implementation is estimated to take less than two weeks for one developer
+  - The scope of the requirement is small enough that only few traces to artifacts are needed

   **Note:** If the requirement does not fulfill these statements, consider creating sub-requirements for it.